-In casual American English, "Is his name Jon or John?" sounds like "ihz hihz NAYM JAHN er JAHN".
-Three things happen here, and the headline one is the Consonant-to-Vowel Linking: the consonant links forward into the next vowel without a pause.
+Americans pronounce "Is his name Jon or John?" as "ihz hihz NAYM JAHN er JAHN" in casual speech.
+Three things bend the textbook pronunciation.
+The headline is the Consonant-to-Vowel Linking — the consonant links forward into the next vowel without a pause.
+You'll hear it on is and again on jon — how Americans glue words together so they sound like one phrase.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.